creachadair/taskgroup/README.md

 That's tedious, but works.
 But now, in this example, if something fails we really don't want to wait around for all the copies to finish―if one of the file copies fails, we want to stop what you're doing and clean up.
-So now we nee another channel or a context to signal cancellation:
+So now we need another channel or a context to signal cancellation:

 ```go
 	ctx, cancel := context.WithCancel(context.Background())